Fortress (chess): With pawns

 Ree–Hort, Wijk aan Zee 1986 (first diagram), Black had the material disadvantage of rook and bishop against a queen.
 Dvoretsky writes that Black would probably lose after the natural 1...Bf2+?
 2.Kxf2 Rxh4 because of 3.Kg3 Rh7 4.Kf3, followed by a king march to c6, or 3.Qg7 Rxf4+ 4.Kg3 Rg4+ 5.Kf3, threatening 6.Qf6 or 6.Qc7.
 Instead, Hort forced a draw with 1...
 Rxh4 2.
 Kxh4 Bd4! (imprisoning White's queen) 3.
 Kg3 Ke7 4.Kf3 Ba1 (second diagram), and the players agreed to a draw.
 White's queen has no moves, all of Black's pawns are protected, and his bishop will shuttle back and forth on the squares a1, b2, c3, and d4.

 Knight versus a rook and pawn

-At the great New York City 1924 tournament, former world champion Emanuel Lasker was in trouble against his namesake Edward Lasker, but surprised everyone by discovering a new endgame fortress.
+At the New York City 1924 tournament, former world champion Emanuel Lasker was in trouble against Edward Lasker, but surprised everyone by discovering a new endgame fortress.
 Despite having only a knight for a rook and pawn, White draws by moving his knight back and forth between b2 and a4.
 Black's only real winning try is to get his king to c2.
 However, to do so Black has to move his king so far from the pawn that White can play Ka3–b2 and Nc5xb3, when the rook versus knight ending is an easy draw.
 The game concluded: